Mercury Documentation

 The mercury-cli takes care of setting up the project for us:

-mercury-cli new-project --name zephyr-hello-world
+mercury-cli new-project --jwt value --name zephyr-hello-world

 This will create the starting point for our Zephyr program: set up the Cargo.toml, add some compiler flags, a starting point in the lib.rs and create the zephyr.toml.